scvodigital/json-e/README.md

 This is just a fork of the original with a fundamental change.
 SCVO are using JSON-e templates in data that is stored in a Firebase Realtime Database which does not support `$` signs in key names.
 This is a bit of a problem as `$`s denote the beginning of all JSON-e operators.
 This fork has replaced the `$` with `_`.
 Everything else is the same.
 All documentation makes sense when you replace `$` with `_`, and `$$` with `__` in key names.

+I did have a quick look at making this a configurable thing so it could possibly be a feature of upstream but it would take considerable work and restructuring which seemed excessive for a feature that solves a problem that only a handful of people will ever come across.

 I have done my best to make sure all unit tests still pass and I will try to maintain it and keep it up-to-date with upstream.
 Hope the peeps over at taskcluster are cool with this, it's a really neat project and very useful for what we are doing.
+Might turn it into an NPM package if it looks like others are having a similar issue or need.

 The original project can be found here: https://github.com/taskcluster/json-e